 Differences in terminology

 The major difference between the two is terminology.
 What Lionel calls “common,” American Flyer calls the “base post.”
-These are both synonyms for the white wire in household AC wiring, what electricians frequently call “neutral.”
-People frequently also call it ground.
+These are both synonyms for the white wire in household AC wiring, which can either be called common or neutral.
+People frequently also call it ground, but it’s not quite the same.
 If you confuse the base post with ground on a train forum, someone will correct you.
 You can count on that.
 It’s also likely someone else will come along and tell that person making a big deal of things like that is why he’s not much fun at parties.
 Or something to that effect.

 The important thing to remember is “common” and “base post” isn’t the hot, live wire.
 The wire coming from the other post is the live wire.
 And if you bridge the two with anything but a train or accessory, you create a short circuit.

 Electrically speaking, Lionel and American Flyer used similar voltages and amperages in their transformers.
 The math regarding voltage drop is the same for both.
 That means 18 gauge wire is about the minimum useful wire size for running power to the track, with both systems.

 The favorite trick of running loops of wires under the layout and running feeder wires up to the track works with 2-rail American Flyer too.
 You can share the loop connecting to the base post with every loop of track on your layout.
 Accessories can all cheat and connect to the base post loop too.